Lightning-AI/lit-llama/docs/inference.md

 Hello my name is TJ.
 I have a passion for the outdoors, love hiking and exploring.
 I also enjoy traveling and learning new things.
 I especially enjoy long walks, good conversation and a friendly smile.
 ```

 The script assumes you have downloaded and converted the weights and saved them in the `./checkpoints` folder as described [here](download_weights.md).
-If you have the weights stored elswehere, you can pass it in as a parameter:
+If you have the weights stored elsewhere, you can pass the weights file in as a parameter:

 ```bash
 python generate.py --prompt "Hello, my name is" \